Particular/docs.particular.net/Content/ServicePulse/intro-endpoints-custom-checks.md

 **Examples:**

-* In a Store & forward pattern (MSMQ): can an endpoint E1 hosted on machine M1 connect to another machine, M2, on which another endpoints is located ?
+* In a store & forward pattern (MSMQ): can an endpoint hosted on one machine connect to another machine, on which another endpoints is located ?
 * In a Broker pattern: can the endpoint connect to the broker ? (e.g. SQL Server)
 * If required by the endpoint, can the endpoint connect to the local intranet ?
 * If required by the endpoint, can the endpoint connect to the internet ?
-* If required by the endpoint, can the endpoint connect with the required security settings credentials and VPN software ?
+* If required by the endpoint, can the endpoint connect with the required security settings, credentials and VPN software ?

 #### Storage